xmtp/xmtp-dot-org/docs/v3/signature_changes.md

 In sum:

 1. New users still have to Create Identity.
-1. New app/device combinations have to Enable Identity.
+1. New app/device combinations still have to Enable Identity.
-1. Users have to Grant Messaging Access to previously enabled apps, or newly enabled apps.
+1. Users additionally have to Grant Messaging Access to both existing and new app/device combinations.
      1. Except for V2 users the one time they are automatically migrated to V3.
      1. Or if the user provides a Create Identity signature to create a new V3 identity in an app.